Sir Arthur Gooch, 14th Baronet

 Brigadier Sir Arthur Brian Sherlock Heywood Gooch, 14th Baronet, DL (born 1 June 1937) is an English baronet and retired regular officer of the British Army.
 He was also an aide-de-camp to Queen Elizabeth II.

 Gooch is descended from Sir William Gooch, 1st Baronet, Royal Lieutenant Governor of Virginia from 1727 to 1749, for whom Goochland County, Virginia is named.

 The son of Colonel Brian Sherlock Gooch DSO TD and of Monica Mary (née Heywood), Gooch was educated at Eton and Sandhurst, before serving in the Life Guards, the senior regiment of the British Army, which he commanded from 1978 to 1981.

-In 1963, he married Sarah Diana Rowena Perceval JP and they have two daughters.
+In 1963, Gooch married Sarah Diana Rowena Perceval JP and they have two daughters.
 Lady Gooch has served as High Sheriff of Wiltshire.

 On 14 March 1989, Gooch was appointed as aide-de-camp to Queen Elizabeth II, replacing Brigadier Robert Baddeley.
-He was Honorary Colonel of the Kent and County of London Yeomanry from 1992 to 1999 and was appointed a Deputy Lieutenant for Wiltshire in 1999.
+He was President of the Regular Commissions Board from 1989 to 1992 and Honorary Colonel of the Kent and County of London Yeomanry from 1992 to 1999, when he was appointed a Deputy Lieutenant for Wiltshire.